The Science and Technology of Water Management in Upstream Operations

 CEUs

-2.4 CEUs (Continuing Education Units) are awarded for this 3-day course.
+2.4 CEUs (Continuing Education Units) are awarded for this when offered as a 3-day course.

 Cancellation Policy